geometor/seer/README.md

 ## Architecture

-Seer is built around a collaborative AI system where different roles analyze and solve puzzles:
+sEER is built around a collaborative AI system where different roles analyze and solve puzzles:

 1. **Dreamer**: Analyzes puzzle examples, identifies patterns, and describes transformations in natural language
 2. **Coder**: Converts the dreamer's insights into executable code that solves the puzzles